If I'm short, is my vagina short, too?

-I also hope you understand that different couples have different "fits" when it comes to their genitals, and that when it comes to penis-in-vagina intercourse, a male partner putting his penis into the vagina to the base of his penis isn't comfortable or always comfortable for every woman.
-For plenty of women with male partners with larger-than-average penises, a male partner putting his penis all the way in may NEVER be comfortable.
+I also hope you understand that different couples have different "fits" when it comes to their genitals, and that when it comes to vaginal intercourse, a partner putting their penis into the vagina to the base of their penis isn't comfortable or always comfortable for every person with a vagina.
+For plenty of them with partners with larger-than-average penises, a partner putting their penis all the way in may NEVER be comfortable.
 Since angles are also an issue -- the vaginal canal is curved slightly upward, and erections can have all sorts of different curves of their own -- vaginal entry that's "all" the way in may be comfortable in some positions, or not others.
 Hopefully, before heading into intercourse, you'll both have other sexual experiences first so that you understand some of that already.

 As well, usually for couples new to intercourse, even if everyone's size is a puzzle-piece perfect fit, for at least the first few times, deep vaginal entry probably won't feel so good, both because it's new, and because often everyone is so nervous and anxious that high arousal during first intercourse can be unlikely (so your vagina won't loosen and expand as much as it could otherwise).
 You and your partner may want to be a bit more gradual than that, depending on how it feels for you as you go.